-There is no in-between: You are either going to admire or to despise The Cook, the Thief, the Wife, and her Lover, British director Peter Greenway’s brutal Jacobean drama, based on the premise that ultimately we are what we eat!
+There is no in-between: You are either going to admire or to despise The Cook, the Thief, the Wife, and her Lover, British director Peter Greenway’s brutal Jacobean revenge drama represents an unhinged assault on all of the viewers senses, carrying the very experience of the film to the extreme.

-Promoting the film in New York Greenaway described the impulses behind his work as “technical, aesthetic, cerebral and academic,” and the movie fits quite well each of these adjectives.
+Promoting the film in New York, Greenaway described the impulses behind this work as being a combination of “technical, aesthetic, cerebral, and academic motives,” and judging by the movie’s overall impact, it fits quite well each of the aforementioned adjectives (or rather categories).

-Thematically, depicting lust, adultery, jealousy and revenge, “The Cook” is a variation of film noir—only more brutal and in color.
+Thematically, depicting lust, adultery, jealousy and revenge, “The Cook” is a variation of a neo film noir—only more delibertaely brutal and more intentionally aggressive.

 The brilliant Michael Gambon plays the Thief, who is (deliberately and schematically) contrasted with Alan Howard’s Lover.
-In fact, they represent diametrically opposite men: The Thief is boorish, ignorant, and crass; the Lover is sensitive, sensual, gentle, and cultured
+In fact, they represent diametrically opposite men.
+The Thief is boorish, ignorant, and crass, taking pride of his possessions, whereas the Lover is sensitive, gentle, well-mannered, and cultured.

-The great actress and sensual looking Helen Mirren plays the femme fatale of the triangle, Georgina Spica, the wife-adulteress.
+The great actress and sensual looking Helen Mirren plays the femme fatale in the midst of the triangle, Georgina Spica, the wife-adulteress.

-Richard Borst, the cook (Richard Bohringer), serves as the director’s spokesperson, sort of a narrator or storyteller, who maintains a relatively neutral position.
+Richard Borst, the cook (Richard Bohringer), serves as the director’s spokesperson, sort of a narrator or storyteller, who maintains a relatively neutral position, observing events and characters as they unfold.

 Designed as provocation, Greenaway’s film tests the limits of what’s considered permissible and tolerable, and it’s therefore not shocking that the saga contains physical abuse, graphic torture, brutal rape, and cannibalism.